KOTORCommunityPatches/K1_Community_Patch/README.md

 * A number of male NPC appearances were duplicated in the Taris Upper City Cantina (Reported by A Future Pilot) [ISSUE #376](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/376)
 * A number of plot items remained in the player's inventory after completing the escape from the Leviathan [ISSUE #145](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/145)
 * A placeable bench can occasionally be unintentionally spawned when fighting the Tuk'ata Mother in the Korriban Valley of the Dark Lords [ISSUE #163](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/163)
-* A replacement Sith war droid guarding the exterior of the Sith base in Manaan Ahto East appeared too quickly [ISSUE #139](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/139)
+* A replacement Sith war droid guarding the exterior of the Sith Base in Manaan Ahto East appeared too quickly [ISSUE #139](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/139)
 * A Rodian "sitter" in the Mercenary Enclave in Manaan Ahto West was clipping into a table [ISSUE #328](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/328)
 * A Sith NPC in the background of a Leviathan bridge cutscene had poor weapon discipline (Reported by ebmar) [ISSUE #35](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/35)
 * A Sith NPC in the background of a Leviathan bridge cutscene was having a bad hair day (Reported by ebmar) [ISSUE #36](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/36)